perplexityjeff/PowerShell-Atal/README.md

 `$cred = Get-AtalCredential -Username 'admin' -Password 'password'`

 * After you have a list of sensors and an credential object you can start doing modifications using the IP address of the sensor and the credential object.
+For instance changing the time server and offset values.

+`$TimeOffset = (([System.DateTimeOffset]::Now).TotalOffsetMinutes)`
-`Set-AtalSensorTime -SensorIP 192.168.0.20 -TimeServer ntp.time.nl -TimeOffset 60 -AtalCredential $cred`
+`Set-AtalSensorTime -SensorIP 192.168.0.20 -TimeServer ntp.time.nl -TimeOffset $TimeOffset -AtalCredential $cred`

 * You can also combine commands into each other so in our case we wanted to change all the sensors within an IP range to use a specific NTP server and a time offset.

+`$TimeOffset = (([System.DateTimeOffset]::Now).TotalOffsetMinutes)`
-`$sensors | Select-Object -ExpandProperty SensorIP | Set-AtalSensorTime -TimeServer ntp.time.nl -TimeOffset 60 -AtalCredential $cred`
+`$sensors | Select-Object -ExpandProperty SensorIP | Set-AtalSensorTime -TimeServer ntp.time.nl -TimeOffset $TimeOffset -AtalCredential $cred`

 # WIP
 This repo is still a work in progress, I will work on it as I go.
 Currently this is not a module yet as I am still working on the scripts.
 So far all the scripts work with the ethernet sensors that we have within the company.